 Mix and blend

-A dome can be engineered with the ability to pull from any gate — a big deal since making grade keeps barge shipments running smoothly.
+A dome can be engineered with the mix-and-blend ability to pull from any gate—a big deal since making grade keeps barge shipments running smoothly.

 The typical grain dome features multiple gates within the foundation; to circulate, product is drawn out of these gates, then conveyed to the top of the dome and reloaded.
 Terminal managers can also select specific gates to address hot spots, and monitoring systems help identify those.
 If certain pockets are lower in quality, corresponding gates can be opened to various percentages with gates adjacent to high-quality product opened as well.
 “The dome’s blending capability will create a consistent product for the customer or end user,” Dome Technology sales manager Heath Harrison said.